MERGE — insert, update rows of a table based upon source data

 If the expression for any column is not of the correct data type, automatic type conversion will be attempted.

-If target_table_name is a partitioned table, each row is routed to the appropriate partition and inserted into it.
-If target_table_name is a partition, an error will occur if one of the input rows violates the partition constraint.
+is a partition, an error will occur if one of the input rows violates

 merge_update